 For as long as I can remember, this family’s been on the hunt for great pizza.
 Wherever we’re living or wherever we’re traveling, we always make it a point to read the reviews and search a place out even if it requires a bit of driving to get there.

-SAVE THESE STUFFED SHELLS TO YOUR FAVORITE PINTEREST BOARD!
+SAVE THIS PEPPERONI PIZZA STUFFED SHELLS RECIPE TO YOUR FAVORITE PINTEREST BOARD!

 Pasta is also a big thing at our house and when I say big, I mean B-I-G!

-We usually have that once a week as well and on any given day, you can find our son at the stove boiling water making some for a snack or his own for lunch.
+We usually have that at least once a week as well.
+On any given day, you can find our son at the stove boiling water making some for a snack or his own for lunch.
 He eats it that much.